comicrelief/lambda-wrapper/README.md

 });
 ```

 Here we've used the default export `lambdaWrapper` which is a preconfigured instance that can be used out of the box.
-However, you'll likely want to add your own dependencies and service config using the `configure` method:
+You'll likely want to add your own dependencies and service config using the `configure` method:

 ```ts
 // src/Config/LambdaWrapper.ts